Rocket-CDS/RocketDirectoryAPI/README.md

 # RocketDirectoryAPI

+## Razor View Data Objects
+The razor templates can use a defined set of data objects.
+Some are auomatically add on every cll, some are only injected if required.

-## Standard Razor View Data Objects
+### Standard Razor View Data Objects

     var sessionParams = (SessionParams)Model.SessionParamsData;
     var appThemeSystem = (AppThemeSystemLimpet)Model.GetDataObject("appthemesystem");